-This year’s HLPF will focus on “Sustainable and resilient recovery from COVID-19 pandemic that promotes the economic, social and environmental dimensions of sustainable development: building and inclusive and effective path for the achievement of the 2030 Agenda in the context of the decade of action and delivery of sustainable development”.
-The 2021 HLPF will discuss specifically SDGs 1 (on poverty reduction), 2 (on zero hunger), 3 (on good health and well-being), 8 (on decent work and economic growth), 10 (on reduced inequalities), 12 (on responsible consumption and production), 13 (on climate action), 16 (on peace, justice and strong institutions) and 17 (on partnerships), considering the integrated, indivisible and interlinked nature of the SDGs.
-In that sense, while SDG 4 is not the distinct focus of this year, this SDG constitutes a critical enabler of a sustainable and resilient recovery from COVID-19 pandemic and the progress on all of the SDGs.
+This year’s HLPF focused on “Sustainable and resilient recovery from COVID-19 pandemic that promotes the economic, social and environmental dimensions of sustainable development: building and inclusive and effective path for the achievement of the 2030 Agenda in the context of the decade of action and delivery of sustainable development”.
+The 2021 HLPF discussed specifically SDGs 1 (on poverty reduction), 2 (on zero hunger), 3 (on good health and well-being), 8 (on decent work and economic growth), 10 (on reduced inequalities), 12 (on responsible consumption and production), 13 (on climate action), 16 (on peace, justice and strong institutions) and 17 (on partnerships), considering the integrated, indivisible and interlinked nature of the SDGs.
+In that sense, while SDG 4 was not the distinct focus of this year, this SDG constituted a critical enabler of a sustainable and resilient recovery from COVID-19 pandemic and the progress on all of the SDGs.

-As HLPF participants explore various aspects of the response to the COVID-19 pandemic, from international cooperation to controlling the pandemic and its impact to put the world back on track to achieve the SDGs by 2030, this event aims to:
+As HLPF participants explored various aspects of the response to the COVID-19 pandemic, from international cooperation to controlling the pandemic and its impact to put the world back on track to achieve the SDGs by 2030, this event: